jlblancoc/the-two-error-propagation-formulas-in-physics-textbooks/README.md

-# error-propagation-formula-in-physics-textbooks-is-wrong
+# the-two-error-propagation-formulas-in-physics-textbooks
-The code I'm using in the video
+The code I'm using in the video:

+TBD.